ruler30cm/journey-web-developer/README.md

 I will link only the video from YouTube. if you want to search for the Udemy Course, you can see the video about it.

+Please do contribute by adding or updating this guide!

 ## HTML & CSS

 - [HTML Crash Course for Beginners](https://www.youtube.com/watch?v=UB1O30fR-EE)🌟